 Nominations.
-The President-Elect of the Faculty Senate administers all elections with Α. assistance from the administrative assistant of the Faculty Senate and relevant administrative offices at UTK.
+The President-Elect of the Faculty Senate administers all elections with A. assistance from the administrative assistant of the Faculty Senate and relevant administrative offices at UTK.
 Each January, the administrative assistant of the Faculty Senate shall notify the Faculty Senate President-Elect of the number of positions to be filled in the forthcoming election based on the apportionment process above.
-The caucus chairs shall serve as a nominations subcommittee of the Faculty Senate Committee on Nominations and Appointments for the respective college, unit, or division represented by the caucus.
+The caucus chairs shall serve as the nominations and appointments committee for the respective college, unit, or division represented by the caucus.
 The caucus chairs, working with the President-Elect, shall call for and receive nominations from faculty constituents in their respective colleges, units, or divisions.
 The President-Elect and administrative assistant of Faculty Senate will indicate the number of nominees needed for each caucus.
 There shall be at least two candidates listed on the ballot for each seat to be filled through the annual election, absent extraordinary circumstances.
 Nominations will be submitted before April 1 (or an alternative date established by the FSLT).
 The Committee on Nominations and Appointments shall collect the names of all nominees to be included on the ballot, together with a brief biography or statement for each, and shall set the time and procedures for voting.
 All elections shall be conducted by secret ballot.
 The votes shall be taken and counted electronically or, in the absence of electronic voting, shall be taken among constituents of the caucus and reported to the President-Elect by the caucus chair.